Zhang Liyin: 2014: SM The Ballad, Agape, Not Alone

-2017–present: Return to China
+2017–2020: Return to China and new agency

 On February 28, 2017, on a live Yizhibo broadcast, Zhang revealed that her contract with SM Entertainment will expire in April 2017 and she decided to pursue her career in China.
 On August 15, Zhang's Weibo profile was updated to indicate that she was now managed by Beijing-based talent agency Show City Times; however, the company did not officially announce her until December 31, 2018, when a Weibo post was shared with her image attached.

 While under Show City Times' management, Zhang released three new songs: a duet with singer Henry Huo called "Lonely"; a soundtrack song called "Answer" for the Chinese TV drama, The Remedy; and finally, and a song called "Ashes of Time" that was featured in Tencent Pictures' feature film, Sword and Fire.
 Despite these releases, Zhang's time with Show City Times was short-lived.
 On September 15, 2020, it was announced on Weibo that she had signed with Beijing S.W.
 Culture Media.

-In July 2022, It was confirmed through Weibo that Zhang signed with Xunfei Music.
+In July 2022, It was confirmed through Weibo that Zhang signed with iFlytek Music.